geraldaungst/exandria-campaign/10 The Party/Party Notes.md

 The notes below should be treated as player perceptions rather than definitive campaign truths.

+# November 2, 2025 - Lady Emer’s Bad Day or Popcorn Cat’s Excellent Adventure

+- Lady Emer takes Popcorn Cat and walks out with him.
+Drawg follows.
+- They get attacked by a wyvern
+- They shrink a statue that appears to be the guy they’re looking for
+- They attack Emer and bind her - Drawg gets messed up

+- Emer Desk:
+	- Nice tools (crafting purpose)
+	- Nice Leather pouch - very heavy and jingles (probably money)
+	- Drawer with stacks of parchment with neat handwriting
+		- 80-100 sheets of parchment
+		- Back of that drawer has a wooden box
+			- Opens easily - Leatherbound ledger with leather clasp
+			- Loose parchment under the ledger - letters

+				> Lady Emer,
+				>
+				> Your expertise comes highly recommended.
+I require a secure, isolated research facility and a scholar versed in planar phenomena.
+The work concerns rift stabilization and artifact analysis—sensitive matters requiring absolute discretion.
+				>
+				> Initial compensation: 2,000 gp for facility preparation and first quarter's retainer.
+Additional materials and specimens will be provided as needed.
+				>
+				> My associate will contact you to arrange delivery schedules.
+				>
+				 > —V.Q.

+				> Your progress reports on the temporal resonance properties are adequate, though I expect more detailed analysis of the crystal's interaction with planar energy.
+Dreyara will visit within the fortnight to examine your findings and deliver additional research materials.
+Provide her with your complete analysis—her assessment will determine our next steps.
+				>
+				> Continue monitoring the rift sites I designated.
+Any anomalous behavior must be documented immediately.
+				>
+				> Your latest request for additional funding is approved.
+1,500 gp enclosed.
+				>
+				> —V.Q.

+				> The Lorestone research takes priority above all other projects.
+I need complete analysis of resonance patterns between fragments—how they react when in proximity, what energies they emit, potential for reconstruction.
+				>
+				Dreyara will be visiting soon.
+Prepare workspace for sensitive examination.
+She may bring specimens requiring your immediate attention and will need secure storage during her stay.
+				>
+				Do not discuss this work with anyone.
+The consequences of loose talk would be... unfortunate.
+				>
+				> —V.Q.

+				- Record of something financial - looks like a record of payments for the last year and a half - additional blank pages.

+- They let Lady Emer speak and ask her questions:
+	- Who is VQ: (Drawg wants to insight check her on “I’m Just a Researcher”)

+- Stone box next to the desk - ornate
+	- Locked & Trapped
+	- Does not open with a key

 # July 20, 2025 \-  In full transparency…

 (Absent: Brent & Amanda Jean)